oplS16projects/Evan-O-Leary-Connor-Emma/README.md

 * Slideshow will be looped

 ### Final Presentation (last week of semester)
-* Implement final touches (make sure design scheme is agreed upon an dadjust if needed)
+* Implement final touches (make sure design scheme is agreed upon and adjust if needed)
-* Prepare for presentation logistics (who's laptop to use, developing any speech/instruction needed to introduce project, ect.)
+* Prepare for presentation logistics (who's laptop to use, developing any speech/instructions needed to introduce project, ect.)

 ## Group Responsibilities